You may have heard about people earning big bucks sharing their home with travelers through Airbnb practically being an Airbnb host.

 What Will It Cost You To Run This Business?

-Will You Be Able To Rent Out Your Place As Often As You Want To?
+Will You Be Able To List Your Place As Often As You Want To?

 How Much Control Do You Have As An Airbnb host?